-As critical readers, we consider authors to be literary artists who use rhetorical choices like diction, syntax, and figurative language to shape the meaning and purpose of their writings.
+You will read with precision and stamina to comprehend texts and analyze how writers use rhetorical choices like diction, syntax, and figurative language to shape the meaning and purpose of their writings.
 The fictional genres will include novels, short stories, scripts, and poets.
-You also read from a wide-range of non-fiction works, including long-form essays, speeches, historical documents, journalistic articles and editorials, visual compositions, and advertising copy.
+You will also read from a wide-range of non-fiction works, including long-form essays, speeches, historical documents, journalistic articles and editorials, visual compositions, and advertising copy.